Waelson/Stream-Processing-with-KSQL/README.md

 - Kafka
 - KSQL Server

 However, only Docker and Docker Compose need is installed in your machine.
-All Kafka ecosystem is embedded via docker images.
+All Kafka ecosystem will be embedded via docker images.

 ## Install Softwares